White-Whale-Defi-Platform/white-whale-core/contracts/liquidity_hub/README.md

 - Vaults: store tokens needed to make flash loans (e.g. Atom, Luna, and Juno)
 - Vault Factory: Manages the deployment and parameters of the vaults.
 Requires governance permission.
+- Vault Router: Routes request to flash-loan assets to the specific vaults

 ### Fee collector
 The local fee collector contract charges the fees for usage of the pool and vault network on a specific blockchain.